J. Howard Moore: Reactions to Moore's death

-When reporting Moore's suicide, the Chicago Tribune labelled Moore a misanthrope.
-Relatives and friends, including his brothers-in-law Clarence and Everett Darrow, described his kind nature, unwavering dedication to universal justice, and deep enthusiasm for educating young people.
-An obituary in the Humanitarian League's journal The Humanitarian, described Moore as "one of the most devoted and distinguished humanitarians with whom the League has had the honor of being connected."
+When reporting Moore's suicide, the Chicago Tribune called him a misanthrope.
+Relatives and friends, including his brothers-in-law Clarence and Everett Darrow, described him as kind, committed to universal justice, and devoted to education.
+An obituary in the Humanitarian League's journal The Humanitarian called Moore "one of the most devoted and distinguished humanitarians with whom the League has had the honor of being connected."

-Felix Ortt wrote about Moore's death in the Dutch animal protection magazine Androcles, describing his contributions to humanitarian and vegetarian causes, and describing his own involvement in translating Moore's works, including The Universal Kinship, as well as their correspondence.
-Louis S. Vineburg, who encountered Moore in early 1910 at a Young People's Socialist League lecture, later published a personal recollection in the International Socialist Review.
+Felix Ortt wrote about Moore's death in the Dutch animal protection magazine Androcles, describing Moore's work for humanitarian and vegetarian causes, Ortt's translation of Moore's writings, and their correspondence.
+Louis S. Vineburg, who heard Moore speak at a Young People's Socialist League lecture in early 1910, later published a personal recollection in the International Socialist Review.

-Jack London, who had endorsed The Universal Kinship, and in his personal copy of the book marked the passage: "All beings are ends; no creatures are means.
-All beings have not equal rights, neither have all men; but all have rights", was greatly moved by Moore's death, writing at the head of a printed copy of Darrow's eulogy for Moore's funeral: "Disappointment like what made Wayland (Appeal to Reason) kill himself and many like me resign."
+Jack London had endorsed The Universal Kinship and marked a passage in his personal copy: "All beings are ends; no creatures are means.
+All beings have not equal rights, neither have all men; but all have rights".
+After Moore's death, London wrote at the head of a printed copy of Darrow's eulogy: "Disappointment like what made Wayland (Appeal to Reason) kill himself and many like me resign."

-Impact of Moore's work
+Reception of Moore's work

-Due to the sustained promotion and dissemination efforts of the Humanitarian League, George Bell & Sons and The Animals Friend, Moore's views were generally more widely accepted and readily embraced in Britain than the United States.
-Unlike the British humanitarian movement, the American movement never successfully took hold and following Ernest Crosby's death, in 1907, Moore represented the remainder of the movement, which meant that his death effectively ended it.
-World War I ultimately brought the end to the wider humanitarian movement.
+Chien-hui Li writes that Moore's views were more readily received in Britain than in the United States because of support from the Humanitarian League, George Bell & Sons, and The Animals' Friend.
+Jarvis argues that the American humanitarian movement did not become established in the same way, and that, after Ernest Crosby's death in 1907, Moore represented much of what remained of it in the United States.
+Jarvis also writes that World War I ended the wider humanitarian movement.

-Moore's advocacy of Darwinian arguments within the humanitarian movement were respected by contemporaries, but ultimately did not achieve widespread acceptance or significantly influence the movement after his death and his specific line of argument did not become central to the broader animal protection discourse of his time.
-After his death, no major figures or groups continued to champion his approach, leaving it as a relatively minor aspect of the movement's history.
+Unti writes that Moore's Darwinian arguments were respected by contemporaries but did not become central to animal protection after his death, and that no major figure or organization continued his specific approach.